 Green Cabbage

-The presence of powerful nutrients in green cabbage such as vitamin C, vitamin K, and B-complex vitamins are all beneficial for your guinea pig’s health.
+Green cabbage has countless pale green thick leaves and many health benefits.
+The presence of powerful nutrients such as vitamin C, vitamin K, and B-complex vitamins are all beneficial for your guinea pig’s health.

-It is also an abundant source of polyphenols and sulfur compounds.
+Green cabbage also contains potassium, folate, calcium, iron, magnesium, and phosphorus.
+It’s also an abundant source of polyphenols and sulfur compounds.

-Guinea pigs eat both green and red cabbage but you should feed guinea pigs cabbage only in moderate quantities to avoid bloating and indigestion.
+Guinea pigs eat both green and red cabbage, but you should feed guinea pigs cabbage only in moderate quantities to avoid bloating and indigestion.

 White Cabbage